Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 O’Reilly shook his head in mild disbelief.
 "It’s fuckin’ *weird.* Average global temperature is like five celsius, the permanent ice comes nearly all the way down to the tropics.
 But the landscape’s studded with structures.
 Pyramids, at least on the surface.
 Might be more to ‘em underground.
 They’re all perfectly black and smooth, like those archive cubes, and the local critters live on ‘em."

-*"Live* on them?"
+"*Live* on them?"

 "Well, around them.
 They’re warm," O’Reilly explained.
 "Way warmer than the surrounding landscape.
 There’s whole ecosystems huddled ‘round those pyramids, kinda like a deep sea vent."

 "Each one’s a little microclimate," Gurung added.
 "Above the tropics is so fucking cold it hardly rains or snows at all, ‘cuz the ground and seas are frozen solid.
 All the weather is equatorial.
 But the pyramids are hot enough to create their own precipitation cycle."

-"Tricky to climb," Beng Spear-Breaker noted. *"Very* smooth everywhere, like glass.
+"Tricky to climb," Beng Spear-Breaker noted. "*Very* smooth everywhere, like glass.
 Not even tiniest crack.
 Was tricky!
 Had to be careful to break nothing, not even for grip."

 "Anything up at the top of them?"